 - Gather required supporting documentation such as letters of support from third parties or from the university administration, co-investigator(s)/collaborator(s)’ CVs, quotations for equipment or other purchases, translation requests, etc.

 - Finalize the proposal and the budget.
 Complete the internal Grant Submission Form.
 All commitments will be reviewed before final university approval is granted.

 - Familiarize yourself with university and external policies concerning ethics for research involving humans or animals, environmental health and safety, intellectual property, and controlled goods.
 Prepare any required documents along with your application to avoid future delays in accessing your funds should your application be funded.

 Submit your application

-- Submit your complete application to your Faculty Research Facilitator as soon as possible, so they can give it a final review and obtain approval by the University.
+- Submit your complete application to your faculty research development advisor as soon as possible, so they can give it a final review and obtain approval by the University.

 - For electronic submissions, the Principal Investigator (PI) is responsible for submitting the application online.
 The OOR will confirm its release to the granting agency.
 For paper submissions, the OOR will send the application package including all the necessary signatures and documents to the funding agency by courier.

 Communication of results

 Once an agency notifies the Office of Research, we will disseminate the results of the competition to the Faculties and applicants.
 The Office of Research issues the notices of award and liaises with Restricted Funds in Financial Services for the opening of research accounts.

 Research development advisors seek out targeted funding opportunities for their respective faculty researchers, cultivate relationships with researchers, and review and develop grant applications.
 They are based within the Faculties and are part of the Office of Research team.